Congress says Union of States 'under assault' in Modi govt, cites 'President of Bharat' in G20 dinner invite | Politics

 The Congress on Tuesday alleged that the ''Union of States'' is under assault in the Modi government as it claimed that a G20 dinner invite refers to the President as ''President of Bharat''.

-The party also accused the prime minister of distorting history and dividing the country.
+The party also accused Prime Minister Narendra Modi of distorting history and dividing the country.

 ''So the news is indeed true.
 Rashtrapati Bhawan has sent out an invite for a G20 dinner on Sept 9th in the name of 'President of Bharat' instead of the usual 'President of India','' Congress general secretary Jairam Ramesh said in a post on X.